II. Epidemiology

 - Reduce significant acute, closed dorsal dislocations in the emergency department

-- Rehabilitation after cast removal
+- Rehabilitation after cast or boot removal

 - Expect 6-12 months before resuming full activity after a significant lisfranc joint injury